scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ## 22: ArgoCD

-## 23: `cdk8s`
+## 23: cdk8s
-The AWS Cloud Development Kit (CDK) is an open-source software development framework that brings the capabilities of general-purpose programming languages (e.g., unit testing, adding robust provisioning logic, etc.) to infrastructure as code.
+The AWS Cloud Development Kit (CDK) is an open-source software development framework that brings the capabilities of general-purpose programming languages (e.g., unit testing, adding robust logic, etc.) to infrastructure as code.
 In addition to being more ergonomic for those with a software engineering background, CDK also provides higher levels of abstraction through [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) and [patterns](https://cdkpatterns.com/).
 HashiCorp also created a spinoff called [CDK for Terraform](https://developer.hashicorp.com/terraform/cdktf) (CDKTF).
-Using a similar design, AWS created a project called [Cloud Development Kit for Kubernetes](https://cdk8s.io/) (`cdk8s`).
+Using a similar design, AWS created a project called [Cloud Development Kit for Kubernetes](https://cdk8s.io/) (cdk8s).
 Rather than managing the cloud infrastructure, cdk8s only manages the resources within a Kubernetes cluster.
 The code compiles the TypeScript (or language of your choice) to a YAML manifest file.
 Below is an example:

 ```typescript title='23-cdk8s/cluster/main.ts'
 export class MyChart extends Chart {